Marie is a college student interested in horses, science, literature, human nature, '90s music, action movies, the outdoors, and baking.

 Hamlet has several flaws, like a tragic hero, but he is not characterized as excellent by any means.
-At times, Hamlet even possessed qualities of a villain.
-He reacts to his fate in a way similar to the way one would expect a normal, non-heroic character to react.
-In addition, Hamlet’s fate is not inevitable, but is rather a culmination of his many mistakes and blunders that result from his constantly increasing corruption.
+At times, Hamlet even possesses the qualities of a villain.
+He reacts to his fate in a way similar to how one would expect a normal, non-heroic character to react.
+In addition, Hamlet’s fate is not inevitable but is rather a culmination of his many mistakes and blunders that result from his constantly increasing corruption.
 Although Hamlet has the potential to be a tragic hero, his fellow characters in the play corrupt him and cause him to become evil, therefore rendering him unfit for the title of “tragic hero”.

-In the beginning of the play, Hamlet is characterized as a normal, young adult who is mourning the death of his father.
-He has several friends, including Horatio, Rosencrantz, and Guildenstern, in addition to his girlfriend, Ophelia.
-As the son of the late king, Hamlet is a prince and next in line for the throne.
-This literal nobleness and fortune seems to qualify him as a perfect candidate for a tragic hero.
+In the beginning of the play, Hamlet is characterized as a normal young adult mourning his father's death.
+He has several friends, including Horatio, Rosencrantz, Guildenstern, and his girlfriend, Ophelia.
+As the late king's son, Hamlet is a prince and next in line for the throne.
+This literal nobleness and fortune seem to qualify him as a perfect candidate for a tragic hero.
 In addition, Hamlet is well educated and attends college in Wittenberg before the play begins.
 The reader can assume that Hamlet is a logical, rational man at the start of the play.
 He is curious and skeptical of his father’s ghost: “Where wilt thou lead me?
 Speak, I’ll go no further” (I. v.
 1).
 Although Hamlet is passionate about his ghost-father’s orders, he questions the validity of the ghost’s claims, for fear it may be the devil trying to influence him.
-In an effort to reveal the truth about King Hamlet’s death, Hamlet devises a plan:
+To reveal the truth about King Hamlet’s death, Hamlet devises a plan:

 I’ll have these players